-9.2.4 Written Protest and Request for Jury Decision
+9.4.3 Written Protest and Request for Jury Decision

-If the competitor or team coach or captain is not satisfied with the Competition Officials' decision, the competitor or team coach or captain may request a Jury decision.
-Any appeal to a Jury must be in writing, be submitted within 30 minutes after the original protest decision and be accompanied by a protest fee of \$20.00.
-The protest fee must be returned if the Jury reverses the Competition Officials' protest decision.
-The Match Director must appoint a Jury in accordance with Rule 4.6 to decide the protest, except that at the National Matches a National Matches Protest Jury (see 4.6) shall decide protests.
-A competition officials who was involved in the original competition officials' decision may not serve on the Jury.
+If the competitor or team coach is not satisfied with the Match Officials' decision, the competitor or team coach may request a Jury decision.
+Any appeal to a Jury must be in writing (Match sponsors may copy and use the Protest Form printed on page 63 to document protests.), be submitted within 30 minutes after the original protest decision and be accompanied by a protest fee of \$20.00.
+The protest fee must be returned if the Jury upholds the protest.
+The Match Director must appoint a Jury in accordance with Rule 4.6 to decide the protest, except that at the National Matches, a National Matches Protest Jury (see Rule 4.6) shall decide protests.
+A Match Official who was involved in the original Match Officials' decision may not serve on the Jury.

-9.3 PROTEST DECISIONS
+9.5 PROTEST DECISIONS

-A majority of the Jury must decide the protest.
-The Jury decision must be based on these Competition Rules as they are written.
+A majority of the Jury must decide written protests.
+The Jury decision must be based on these Rules as they are written.
 In cases where the Jury must make a rule interpretation, the intent and spirit of the applicable rule(s) must be respected.
 The Jury decision must be in writing.
 The Jury decision is final, unless the person filing the protest, the Jury or the Match Director requests a final ruling from a CMP Protest Committee.

-9.4 APPEAL OF PROTEST DECISION
+9.6 APPEAL OF PROTEST DECISION

-Any party involved in a protest decided by a Jury may appeal that decision to the CMP for review by a CMP Protest Committee.
-An appeal of any Jury decision must be submitted to the CMP within 72 hours and will be decided by a CMP Protest Committee appointed by the CMP Chief Operating Officer.
+Any party involved in a written protest decided by a Jury may appeal that decision to the CMP for review by a CMP Protest Committee.
+An appeal of any Jury decision must be submitted to the CMP within 72 hours and will be decided by a CMP Protest Committee appointed by the Director of Civilian Marksmanship.
 Decisions by a CMP Protest Committee are final.
 There is no further right of appeal.

-9.5 PROTESTS AT NATIONAL MATCHES
+9.7 PROTESTS AT NATIONAL MATCHES